 He laughed.
 “Does he know that?”

 “I would rather he not,” she mused as she walked around looking at the lovely things Sir John had.
 “He is only attractive to me by comparison to my other groom and I have never been allowed other options, so he is a novelty simply because an option was presented to me.
-It will wear off, but he would tease me about it forevermore.”
+It will fade, but he would tease me about it forevermore, and I canna laugh at myself.”

 “Then rest assured, I will not tell him.”